 5G ProSe UE-to-UE Relay Discovery is applicable to both 5G ProSe Layer-3 and Layer-2 UE-to-UE Relay Discovery for public safety use and commercial services.
 To perform 5G ProSe UE-to-UE Relay Discovery, the 5G ProSe End UE and the 5G ProSe UE-to-UE Relay are pre-configured or provisioned with the related information as described in clause 5.1.

 A Relay Service Code (RSC) is used in the 5G ProSe UE-to-UE Relay Discovery, to indicate the connectivity service the 5G ProSe UE-to-UE Relay provides to 5G ProSe End UEs.
 The RSCs are pre-configured or provisioned on the 5G ProSe UE-to-UE Relay and the 5G ProSe End UE as defined in clause 5.1.
-The 5G ProSe UE-to-UE Relay and the 5G ProSe End UE are aware of whether a RSC is offering 5G ProSe Layer-2 or Layer-3 UE-to-UE Relay service based the policy as specified in clause 5.1.
+The 5G ProSe UE-to-UE Relay and the 5G ProSe End UE are aware of whether a RSC is offering 5G ProSe Layer-2 or Layer-3 UE-to-UE Relay service based on the UE-to-UE Relay Layer indicator as specified in clause 5.1.
 A 5G ProSe UE-to-UE Relay supporting multiple RSCs advertises the RSCs using multiple discovery messages, with one RSC per discovery message.